Cross-country skiing at the 1956 Winter Olympics – Men's 50 kilometre

 The men's 50 kilometre cross-country race at the 1956 Winter Olympics took place on 2 February.
-It was held at the Snow Stadium (Lo Stadio della neve), which was about 2 km from Cotrina.
+It was held at the Snow Stadium (Lo Stadio della neve), which was about 2 km from Cortina.
 Thirty skiers from thirteen countries participated in the event.
 The Nordic countries once again dominated the event.
-In a reversal of the top two results in the 30 km race, Swedish skier Sixten Jernberg won the gold, Fin Veikko Hakulinen took the silver and Russian Fedor Terentjev won the bronze.
+In a reversal of the top two results in the 30 km race, Swedish skier Sixten Jernberg won the gold, Finn Veikko Hakulinen took the silver and Russian Fedor Terentjev won the bronze.
 Jernberg would go on to win a bronze in the relay event giving him a full complement of gold, silver and bronze.
 Hakulinen would win a silver in the relay event giving him a gold and two silver medals for the Olympics.